professor-jonny/XboxWirelessAdapter/communication_protocol.md

 ---

-###Quirky error handler string
+### Quirky error handler string

-the device has a very funny error handling string as a line from the three stooges that is common on other dlink products:
+The device has a very funny error handling string as a line from the three stooges that is common on other dlink products:

 "Hey Moe, it dont woik.
 NYUK NYUK NYUK NYUK"